SAP/fundamental-react/README.md

 For an existing react application, follow the steps below:

-1. Install `fundamental-react` and `fundamental-styles`.
+1. Install `fundamental-react`.

     ```
-    npm install fundamental-styles fundamental-react
+    npm install fundamental-react
     ```

+1. As some components are currently packaged together with their respective `scss`, you will need to edit your webpack configuration to handle these files.
+See [sass-loader](https://github.com/webpack-contrib/sass-loader).

 1. Load the `fundamental-styles` styles.
+This is now packaged as a dependency with `fundamental-react`.
 If using create-react-app, this will be in `App.css`.

-    ```scss
+    ```css
-    @import '~fundamental-styles/dist/fundamental-styles-ie11.min.css';
+    @import '~fundamental-styles/scss/fundamental-styles-ie11.css';
     ```

+    > **NOTE:** Once all components are packaged with their respective `scss`, this step will not be needed.

 1. Import components as needed.
 See [Component Documentation](https://sap.github.io/fundamental-react/) for examples and API details.
     ```javascript